alexpeterhall/quotes/quotes.md

 ## Fatherhood / Parenting

+There is no stronger example than yourself.
+Remind yourself that your actions, perhaps more than anything else, are shaping the little person.
+Do your best, to be at your best.
 "Punishment teaches the child only how to punish.
 Scolding teaches him how to scold.
 By showing him that we understand, we teach him to understand.
 By helping him, we teach him to help.
 He learns cooperation by cooperating." - Dr. Ernst Papanek
 A father said to his son, "Be careful where you walk."
 The son responded, "You be careful, remember that I follow in your footsteps."
 "The best way of training the young is to train yourself at the same time; not to admonish them, but to be seen never doing that of which you would admonish them." - Plato